TheIllusionistMirage/Simple-Brainfuck-Interpreter/README.txt

 'HelloWorld.bf'[ htpp://en.wikipedia.org/wiki/Brainfuck ] have
 been provided here for testing.

-Please feel free to use anywhere :)
+Please feel free to use this anywhere :)